hmesfin5/Screen-time-V-Mental-Wellness-Group-Project/README.md

 Our extra credit projects are located in the ExtraProject folder\
 Each project is organized by folders with each team member's name on it\
-Note: Benny's project was the result of a collaboration with Chike Anekwe
+Note: Benny's project was the result of a collaboration with Chike Anekwe and Jonathan Lambright